Title IX and Section 504

 The Grand Island Central School District hereby advises students, parents, employees and the general public that it offers employment and educational opportunities, including vocational education opportunities, without regard to sex, race, color, national origin or handicap.
 Inquiries regarding this nondiscrimination policy may be directed to:

-Title IX Coordinator - Cheryl Cardone - Director, Pupil Personnel Services
+Title IX Coordinator - Cheryl Cardone - Assistant Superintendent of Pupil Personnel Services

-Section 504 Coordinator - Cheryl Cardone - Director, Pupil Personnel Services
+Section 504 Coordinator - Cheryl Cardone - Assistant Superintendent of Pupil Personnel Services

 1100 Ransom Road, Grand Island, NY 14072

 Complaint Procedure: A parent, student or employee who wishes to complain of violation of rights may do so by written complaint mailed, or delivered, to the official designated above.